Mahesh-MSFT/-mahesh-msft.github.io/_drafts/firewall-in-azure.md

     }
 ```

-If query fetches any record from table then login is considered successful.
-If login is successful the users are navigated to *home* page else they will be navigated to *unauth* page.
+If query fetches any record from table then login is considered as successful.
+If login is successful then users are navigated to *home* page else they will be navigated to *unauth* page.

-username and password are
-> Note that MySQL database is also running as a service controller in AKS.
-Java Servlet Connectionstring uses the Service name for MySQL.
+> MySQL database is also running as a Service controller in AKS.
+Java Servlet Connectionstring uses the Service controller name for MySQL connectivity.

 ### Dockerfile